Same-sex marriage in Tamaulipas: Legislative action

-Passage of legislation in 2022

 A bill to legalize same-sex marriage was introduced to Congress by Deputy Nancy Ruíz Martínez from the conservative National Action Party (PAN) in early October 2022.
-It was passed by a Congress committee on 19 October 2022 in a 14–1 vote.
+The law would ensure that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights and inheritance, among others.
+Adoption by same-sex couples had already been legal prior to 2022, and so the legislation would not address this issue further.
+It was passed by a Congress committee on 19 October in a 14–1 vote.
 A final vote was scheduled for the following week.
-The bill was approved by Congress by 23 votes to 12 with one abstention on 26 October, with those voting in favor being members of the National Regeneration Movement, the Institutional Revolutionary Party, Citizens' Movement and some PAN deputies.
+The bill was approved by Congress by 23 votes to 12 with 1 abstention on 26 October.
+The vote was carried out anonymously.
 Religious groups opposed to same-sex marriage disrupted the session, causing legislators to move to another venue to vote on the legislation.
-The bill was published in the official state journal on 18 November, following Governor Américo Villarreal Anaya's signature, and took effect the following day.
+It was published in the official state journal on 18 November, following Governor Américo Villarreal Anaya's signature, and took effect the following day.
+Article 132 of the Civil Code was amended to read: Those who marry must be of legal age.

-The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, etc. Adoption by same-sex couples had already been legal prior to 2022, and so the legislation did not address this issue further.
 The first same-sex marriage performed under the legislation took place in Tampico on 22 November between Carlos Rojas Hernández and Alejandro Tenorio del Angel.
+Tamaulipas was the second-to-last state to legalize same-sex marriage, before Guerrero the following month.

 Marriage statistics

-The first same-sex marriage in Altamira was performed in December 2017, and the first in Ciudad Madero took place in February 2018.
+The first same-sex marriage in Altamira was performed in December 2017, and the first in Ciudad Madero took place in February 2018; both carried out through the recurso de amparo remedy.
+The following table shows the number of same-sex marriages performed in Tamaulipas since legalization in 2022 as reported by the National Institute of Statistics and Geography.